cpraveen/numa/approx.md

 $$
 :::

-This theorem states that given any error tolerance $\epsilon$, we can find a polynomial $p$ such that
+This theorem states that given any error tolerance $\epsilon > 0$, we can find a polynomial $p$ such that

 $$
 \max_{x\in[a,b]}|f(x) - p(x)| \le \epsilon
 $$

 i.e., polynomials can provide *uniform* approximation.
 This is only an existence result and does not give us a solution with a desired error bound.
+It also does not tell us the degree of the polynomial.

 :::{prf:example}